 New to the travel rewards world?
 Confused by how airline miles or hotel points work?
-This is the beauty of using points from cards like the Capital One Venture X Rewards Credit Card or the Capital One Venture Rewards Credit Card: There's nothing simpler than redeeming miles to cover travel purchases using Capital One Venture Miles.
+That is the beauty of using points from cards like the *venture x* or the *capital one venture card*: There’s nothing simpler than redeeming miles to cover travel purchases using Capital One Venture Miles.

-Along with the VentureOne card, these cards offer the ability to cover the cost of flights, hotels, or even Airbnbs or cruises.
-It's incredibly versatile: You can use them to book almost any travel expense imaginable.
-And there's no easier way to book travel … than making it free.
+Along with the no-annual-fee *capital one ventureone*, these cards give you an easy option to cover the cost of your travels using miles.
+It’s incredibly versatile: From flights to hotels to rental cars and even Airbnbs, you can use them to book almost any travel expense imaginable.
+Honestly, there’s no easier way to book travel and make it free.

 How to Use the Capital One Venture Miles to Cover Travel Purchases